cross-lang-and-cross-platform/cross-lang-and-cross-platform/README.md

 Good overview of the prior art is given in the presentation ["Making Libraries Consumable for Non-C++ Developers - Aaron R Robinson - CppCon 2021"].
 Duration: 58:22.

-# Are there any teams or individual developers working on similar problems?

-Yes the list of related projects, teams, and individual developers is available [here](https://github.com/cross-lang-and-cross-platform/cross-lang-and-cross-platform/blob/main/RELATED_TEAMS_AND_PROJECTS.md).

 # How is the project going to be driven from the financial standpoint?

 The team buys the motto of [Rust Foundation],